infotiv-research/gokart-documentation/docs/projects.md

 ## Autonomous Platform Machine Learning Module

-Using available sensors extend the functinality of openpilot for:
+Using available sensors extends the functionality of openpilot for:

 - Driver Awareness and Monitoring Systems (DMS)
 - ADAS
 - Traffic Sign Detection (Speed limit, ...)
-- Pedestrain Detection
+- Pedestrian Detection

-There are improvements that needs to be done to finalize this project:
+Some improvements need to be done to finalize this project:
-Running OpenPilot on Jetson board (rather than an external laptop) Receving camera image frames through ROS (rather than via USB camera)
+Running OpenPilot on Jetson board (rather than an external laptop) Receiving camera image frames through ROS (rather than via USB camera)

 ## Autonomous Platform Infotainment Dashboard